Continuous Integration and Deployment with Codeship

 The idea here is to let you control when to publish which version by letting you manually bump the appropriate version number and push all changes from

-master when you feel ready to publish a new version.
+controller when you feel ready to publish a new version.

 Because CI will also test and build every commit to